 Liz Edwards, Muddy Faces founder, has been involved in Forest School since 2000.
 She became a Forest School practitioner in 2001 and went on to set up one of the first Forest School training companies.
 In 2007 she launched Muddy Faces to support Forest School leaders and outdoor practitioners to source resources and helpful information.

-If there is anything you would like to add, comment on or share in this section about Forest School please contact email@example.com
+Use the tabs below to explore the whys, hows and wherefores of Forest School.
+If there is anything you would like to comment on or links/resources/information you’d like us to add to this section please contact email@example.com

 What is Forest School?